chrisichris/ybuilder/README.markdown

 ### Livecycle targets

-Similar to maven the `base`module defines different predefined livecylce-targets which form a linear dependency build-order.
+Similar to maven the `ybuilder.core.base` module defines different predefined livecylce-targets which form a linear dependency build-order.

 Livecycles are just normal targets with the livecylce flag.
-Which indecates that these targets should be executed before other dependencies.
+Which indecates that these targets should be executed before other sibling-dependencies.
+(All targets on which a livecycle target itself depends are of course still executed before the livecycle target)

 These are thought to make extension of the core build-process easier.
-So if yout want to add some target which depends on the result of the compile process you just make it depend on the `compile` livecycle.
+Ie if yout want to add some target which depends on the result of the compile process you just make it depend on the `compile` livecycle.
 If later you add another compile-target (ie a scala compiler) you just put it in the `compile`